sestito/BlackboardParser/PlagiarismCheckerForMatlabCode/README.md

 To check code, run this file and select the folder with all of the code you wish to compare.

 I did not write this code.
+The code is from https://www.mathworks.com/matlabcentral/fileexchange/29781-mfilecompare and modified by Dan White.
 See code comments for details.